amirhallaji/Beheshtray-Polling-System/README.md

 </p>

 ### Introduction
-Beheshtray is a application in which you can read and write comments about Shahid Beheshti university teachers.
+Beheshtray is an application in which you can read and write comments about Shahid Beheshti University teachers.
 The users of the application can upvote or downvote your comment based on what you've submitted.
 Below is a brief introduction showing an abstraction of what our app can do.

+<h3 style=color:green>Phase 2</h3>

+The second version of Beheshtray was released on **2021/08/08**.
+The changes are listed here.
+- Generalizied to all of the faculties in Shahid Beheshti University.
+- Better UI/UX
+- Bug fixes and major improvments
+- Supporting Short/Long Comments separately.